guillp/requests_oauth2client/README.md

 assert ba_resp.auth_req_id
 assert ba_resp.expires_in  # decreases with time
-assert ba_resp.expires_at  # a static `datetime` to keep track of the expiration date, based on "expires_in" assert ba_resp.interval  # the pooling interval indicated by the AS assert ba_resp.custom  # if the AS respond with additional attributes, they are also accessible
+assert ba_resp.expires_at  # a static `datetime` to keep track of the expiration date, based on "expires_in" assert ba_resp.interval  # the polling interval indicated by the AS assert ba_resp.custom  # if the AS respond with additional attributes, they are also accessible

-pool_job = BackChannelAuthenticationPoolingJob(client, ba_resp)
+polling_job = BackChannelAuthenticationPollingJob(client, ba_resp)

 resp = None
 while resp is None:
-    resp = pool_job()
+    resp = polling_job()

 assert isinstance(resp, BearerToken)
 ```

-Hints by the AS to slow down pooling will automatically be obeyed.
+Hints by the AS to slow down polling will automatically be obeyed.

 ### Token Exchange